Skip to contents

 The function dispatches on the class of x:

 • MizerSim — animates the community abundance spectra (number density or biomass density vs body size).
 Resource, background species, and a community total can be added via the resource, background, and total arguments.
-The power argument controls whether the y-axis shows number density (power = 0), biomass density (power = 1, default), or biomass density in logarithmic size bins (power = 2).
+The biomass and per_log_size arguments choose the plotted quantity in the same way as in plotSpectra(), and the power argument is available as the same alternative to them.
 Both axes are log10 by default and can each be switched to linear with log_x = FALSE or log_y = FALSE.

 • ArrayTimeBySpeciesBySize — animates any per-species, size-resolved quantity returned by a MizerSim accessor, such as getFMort(), getFeedingLevel(), or getPredMort().
 Both axes are log10 by default and can each be switched to linear with log_x = FALSE or log_y = FALSE.
 Background species and a species total can be added via the background and total arguments.